 - The applicant must be a prominent fashion model, meaning that he or she must possess distinguished merit and ability.

-The total costs of the H-1B Visa vary and are dependent on the U.S. Citizenship and Immigration Services (USCIS) and the country of origin of the foreign worker.
+The total costs of the H-1B Visa vary and are dependent on the USCIS and the country of origin of the foreign worker.

 The petitioner of the H-1B Visa can expect to pay the following fees:

 - A Fraud Prevention and Detection Fee